Access Management

 App accesss

-Apps are not accessed by users, users access workspaces (see this explanation).
+Apps are not used by users directly, these are workspaces (see this explanation).
 The apps only contain the logic, without data and no users.
+Users can contact (one of) the maintainers, to get access.

-Only developers (internal, external, admin) and admin users can see the apps and create them.
+Internal developers and admin users can create apps.
 Developers are automatically assigned as the first maintainer on the app.

 App rights